 For younger people or children with CP, support groups that provide social interaction can be important for personal growth.
 For example, playgroups, summer camps, and Special Olympics activities can all be beneficial.
 They help children with disabilities gain confidence and independence.
 It also helps people to spend time with others who have similar experiences.

-Adelante has offered support services for people with disabilities, including CP for over four decades in New Mexico.
-For example, people with cerebral palsy can take part in Adelante’s Community Options day programs, live in our Supported Living homes to receive 24/7 care, or participate in Adelante’s Independent Living program to help them live successfully in their own apartment or make strides toward doing so.
+Adelante has offered support services for people with disabilities, including CP, for over four decades in New Mexico.
+For example, people with cerebral palsy can take part in Adelante’s Community Options day programs, live in our Supported Living homes to receive 24/7 care, or participate in Adelante’s Independent Living program.
+Independent living helps people live successfully in their own apartment, or make strides toward doing so.
 People who have CP are also less likely to have employment opportunities.
 Adelante can also work to connect people with disabilities to jobs in the community through our EmployAbility program.

-Additionally, for adults with cerebral palsy, studies show they participate less in social interactions.
-To make a difference, if you meet or know someone who has CP, consider spending time with them and including them in group activities.
+Additionally, studies show adults with cerebral palsy they participate less in social interactions.
+Do you want to make a difference? if you meet or know someone who has CP, consider spending time with them and including them in group activities.
 Getting to know them better is great for both you and them.
 Of course, this holds true for all people with disabilities.
-Inclusion is important and that goes beyond any awareness month.
+Inclusion is important and that goes beyond any awareness month!